Subsidy: NNPC Details How Smugglers Made Millions of Naira From Fuel Trafficking

 Legit.ng journalist Zainab Iwayemi has over 3-year-experience covering the Economy, Technology, and Capital Market.

-Mele Kyari, the Group Chief Executive Officer of the Nigerian National Petroleum Company Limited, claims that fuel traffickers exploited the subsidy regime's flaws to earn almost N17 million for each truck in neighbouring nations.
+Mele Kyari, the Group Chief Executive Officer of the Nigerian National Petroleum Company Limited, claimed that fuel traffickers exploited the subsidy regime's flaws to earn almost N17 million for each truck in neighbouring nations.

 Smugglers earn millions of naira from fuel trafficking